-Fellow of the Energy Futures Lab
+Ambassador of the Energy Futures Lab

 As Principal Investigator on Just Powers and its many projects, my current research focuses on Energy Humanities, energy transition and climate justice.
 I work to simultaneously analyze how we are collectively imagining new ways of being in relationship to energy and the environment, while also working to mobilize and further the public imaginary about what is possible.
 I am most keenly interested in representations of human rights abuses, and intersectional issues of gender, race, class and Canadian politics in the context of the resource extraction economy’s impact on various stakeholders—Indigenous communities, activists and other dissenters, and the wider Alberta and Canadian public.